 About Project LEAD

-The Chamber’s leadership program, Project LEAD, begins its 31st year on September 12, 2018 at the Jones Dairy Farm Homestead, followed by monthly sessions at area companies and organizations.
+The Chamber’s leadership program, Project LEAD, begins every year in September, and is followed by monthly sessions at area companies and organizations with the goal of planning, fundraising, and ultimately implementing their chosen project.
 Project LEAD participants are introduced to the leadership of the area’s largest employers, while learning the inner workings of what makes the community function.
-Facilitated by Mike Wallace, President and CEO of Fort HealthCare, the program strives to build future leaders with a desire to serve the community, so participants also determine a project that addresses a local issue or concern.
+Facilitated by Ryan Hill of KLAS Solutions; the program strives to build future leaders with a desire to serve the community, so participants also determine a project that addresses a local issue or concern.

 Project LEAD over the Years

 2020 - Implemented dog-friendly amenities around Fort Atkinson